 Research in Drug Discovery focuses on areas related to medicinal chemistry such as small molecule development, natural products isolation and characterization, organic synthesis, chemical biology, and rational drug design.

 Drug Action focuses on areas related to pharmacology, toxicology, cellular differentiation, development, and disease.
 Interests include the impact of drugs and toxins on biological systems, mechanisms of normal biology, and mechanisms of disease.
 These are studied at the cellular, genetic, molecular, and biochemical levels using diverse model systems.

 Drug Delivery emphasizes principles in physical chemistry and drug transport, aiming for advances in formulation, drug targeting, and multi-modal therapy.
-Delivery research includes the solid state chemistry of drugs, nano-pharmacy, biocompatibility, molecular recognition, computational chemistry, pharmacokinetics, and molecular imaging.
+Delivery research includesbiomaterials, blood-brain barrier, cell engineering, immunotherapy, liquid biopsy, molecular recognition, molecular imaging, nanomedicine, pharmacokinetics, and solid-state chemistry.

 Recent program graduates have found employment in a variety of industry settings, as postdoctoral fellows in prestigious academic research labs, and as faculty members.
 By partnering with the Graduate School’s Office of Professional Development and other units on campus, we have increased student and career services such that Pharmaceutical Sciences graduate students can explore career options, sharpen their professional and communication skills, and reach a larger network of potential employers.
 Our student chapter of the American Association of Pharmaceutical Sciences (AAPS) also organizes career development, social, and networking activities.
 The Pharmaceutical Sciences program graduated 47 PhDs from 2016-20; 100% of recent alumni were working in their field within 6 months of graduation.